hds-safdari/info.github.io/pub.md

 **Summary**

-This research paper introduces a novel probabilistic generative model, called CRep, designed to analyze and model reciprocity and community structure within directed networks.
+This  project developes a novel probabilistic generative model, called CRep, designed to analyze and model reciprocity and community structure within directed networks.
 Unlike previous models that treat these aspects separately or make simplifying assumptions about edge independence, CRep incorporates both community memberships and a reciprocity parameter to more accurately represent the complex interplay between these factors in real-world networks.
 The model uses an efficient expectation-maximization algorithm for parameter inference and a benchmark generative model for synthetic data creation.